-The L at the end indicates that the result is a long integer2, or type long.
+The L at the end indicates that the result is a long integer, or type long.
+In Python 3, long is gone; all integers, even really big ones, are type int.

 Values with type int have a limited range; long integers can be arbitrarily big, but as they get bigger they consume more space and time.